AdobeDocs/campaign-classic.en/help/message-center/using/additional-configurations.md

 ## Monitor thresholds {#monitoring-thresholds}

-You can configure the warning thresholds (orange) and alert thresholds (red) of the indicators that appear in the **Message Center service level** and **Message Center processing time** reports (refer to [About transactional messaging reports](../../message-center/using/about-transactional-messaging-reports.md)).
+You can configure the warning thresholds (orange) and alert thresholds (red) of the indicators that appear in the **Message Center service level** and **Message Center processing time** reports (refer to [Access transactional messaging reports](../../message-center/using/about-transactional-messaging-reports.md)).

 To do this, follow the steps below: